NickBot-dev/configure-ad/README.md

 - Install Active Directory
 - Create a Domain Admin User within the Domain
-- Join Client-1 Virtual Machine (VM) to the domain (mydomain.com)
+- Join Client-1 Virtual Machine to the domain (mydomain.com)
-- Setup Remote Desktop for non-administrative users on the Client-1 VM
+- Setup Remote Desktop for non-administrative users on the Client-1 Virtual Machine
-- Create additional Non-Administrative Users and attempt to log into Client-1 VM with one of the new users
+- Create additional Non-Administrative Users and attempt to log into Client-1 Virtual Machine with one of the new users